Pamela Anderson Pens Love Letter To Julian Assange, ‘I Think He’s Quite Sexy’

 The Beginning Of Pamela Anderson And Julian Assange Dating Rumors

 Rumors that Julian and Pamela were an item began with Anderson’s frequent visits to the Ecuadorean Embassy.
 So far, Pam has been spotted visiting Assange in London six times in the past five months.
-Anderson said she met Julian through fashion designer, Vivienne Westwood.
+Anderson said she met Julian through fashion designer Vivienne Westwood.
 Anderson was snapped bringing him a vegan lunch in October.

 In February, the 49-year-old actress did not deny rumors when asked on Loose Women if she was dating the whistleblower.
 In fact, Anderson said the rumors were flattering and said she has what it takes to be an effective “First Lady.”